About Macular Degeneration

 Ingredients

-• 1 small butternut squash, peeled, seeded, and cut into
+• 2 cups butternut squash, peeled, seeded, and cut into1/2-inch chunks

 Instructions